pkt-cash/pkt-docs/docs/code_of_conduct.md

   2) Not reading the rules is not an excuse for breaking the rules.

-  3) No speculation, price discussion, or OTC trading allowed outise of designated areas.
+  3) No OTC trading allowed outside of designated areas.

   4) This is a place to build the community and create a positive dialogue amongst Pkteers.
   If the conversation turns negative, the moderators reserves the right to ban or block anyone.
-A person will not be banned for a single offense, only if the behavior continues after being warned by a moderator.
-No shilling (promoting) of assets is permitted.
+A person will not be banned for a single offense, but only if the behavior continues after being warned by a moderator.

   5) Hate speech is not permitted and can result in being banned.
 This mean no sexist, racist, homophobic, transphobic, ableist or otherwise                           discriminatory jokes and language.
 We ask that Pkteers keep the conversation civil and respectful.